Stat184-Spring2025/Sec2_FP_Jackson_Nina_Eric/README.md

 - **Project_Guidelines.md**: The rubric/outline we used to make our qmd file.
 - **README.md**: Description of the repository.
 - **.gitignore**: Ignored changes.
+- **medalsPerCountry.png**: Image of one of our data visualizations.

 ## Data Sources and Acknowledgements